IQSS/dataverse/.github/ISSUE_TEMPLATE/idea_proposal.md

 **Any brand new behavior do you want to add to Dataverse?**

-**Any open or closed issues related to this feature request?**
+**Any open or closed issues related to this suggestion?**

 **Will you be able to contribute a Pull Request for this issue?**
-Help is always welcome, is this issue something you or your organization plan to solve ?
+Help is always welcome, is this suggestion something you or your organization plan to implement ?